sevkw/dbt_core_jaffle_shop/README.md

 At a quick glance, pre-commit has a general focus in checking the formatting of codes, while dbt-checkpoint has more dbt tweaks in checking whether each commit contains required items such as whether each model always has a description.

-[Here](https://pre-commit.com/hooks.html) is a list of the pre-commit hook ids
+[Here](https://pre-commit.com/hooks.html) is a list of the pre-commit hook ids.